Can Homeowners be Liable for Swimming Pool Accidents?

 This is a question you can discuss with an experienced attorney from Phillips Law Group in a free consultation.
 There are no upfront fees or obligations associated with this meeting.
 This is simply a chance to discuss what happened and learn how a lawyer from our firm may be able to assist you.

 We have helped numerous injury victims secure compensation.
-Over nearly 30 years serving Arizona injury victims we have obtained more than $750 million in compensation.
+Over nearly 30 years serving Arizona injury victims we have obtained more than $1 billion in compensation.